Chart Color Schemes

 Rochester ranks among the oldest 10% of areas nationwide

-Rochester's median age is 50, which exceeds Rest of Vic.'s figure of 43 and is well above the national average of 38.
-The 65-74 age group comprises 15.6% of Rochester's population, higher than Rest of Vic.'s percentage and significantly above the national average of 9.4%.
-Following the 2021 Census, this age group has grown from 14.5% to 15.6% of the population.
-Conversely, the 5-14 age cohort has declined from 11.4% to 10.7%.
-Demographic modeling indicates that Rochester's age profile will change significantly by 2041.
-The 25-34 age cohort is projected to grow strongly, increasing by 119 people (41%) from 293 to 413.
-Conversely, population declines are projected for the 75-84 and 5-14 cohorts.
+Rochester has a median age of 50, which is higher than the Rest of Vic's figure of 43 and well above the national average of 38 years.
+The 65-74 age group makes up 15.6% of Rochester's population, compared to Rest of Vic's figure and above the national average of 9.4%.
+According to the 2021 Census, this age group has grown from 14.5% to 15.6% since the previous census.
+Meanwhile, the 5-14 cohort has declined from 11.4% to 10.7%.
+Demographic modeling indicates significant changes in Rochester's age profile by 2041.
+The 25-34 age cohort is projected to grow by 119 people (41%), from 293 to 413, while the 75-84 and 5-14 cohorts are projected to decline in population.